enyojs/ares-project/test/selenium/README.md

 * The left-most button, Speed Control: controls how fast your test case runs. **This button needs to be positionned to slow**.

-## Howto run Selenium Ares Test Suite
+## How to run Selenium Ares Test Suite
 * **Note:** Selenium distinguishes test cases and test suites.
 T
 * When open an existing test case or suite, Selenium-IDE displays its Selenium commands in the Test Case Pane.

 ### Ares Test Suite

+The selenium TestSuite for Ares is located `ares-project/test/selenium/xml-scripts`

+	$ cd ./ares-project/test/selenium/xml-scripts
+	$ ll
+	total 120
+	-rw-r--r--  1 mariandebonis  staff    495 29 jan 01:50 AresTestSuite
+	-rw-r--r--  1 mariandebonis  staff  10438 29 jan 14:04 CheckTemplates
+	-rw-r--r--  1 mariandebonis  staff   7998 29 jan 14:03 FileOps
+	-rw-r--r--  1 mariandebonis  staff   4095 29 jan 14:03 HelloWorldPhoneGapSettings
+	-rw-r--r--  1 mariandebonis  staff   2722 29 jan 14:03 HelloWorldPreview
+	-rw-r--r--  1 mariandebonis  staff   4114 29 jan 14:03 NewProject

+#### To run it

 * Open under ares-project/test/selenium/xml-scripts/AresTestSuite file

+  **Note: ** AresTestSuite is composed by the following TestCases; HelloWorldPreview, NewProject, FileOps, CheckTemplates and HelloWorldPhoneGapSettings.

-* To run this AresTestSuite, click the Run All button (from the left 7th button) to run all the test cases in the currently loaded test suite.
+* To run this AresTestSuite, click the Run All button (from the left of the IDE, 7th button) to run all the test cases in AresTestSuite, the currently loaded test suite.

+## Contribution required to extend the Selenium TestSuite for Ares

+Give to the Ares commiter(s) a chance to update the test wish list file (`ares-project/test/selenium/WISH-TESTS-LIST.md`) with new Test Case to implement.

+The objective is to test the new controls coming with Ares commiter pull-requests.